manojbusam/mvc-nginx-integrated-microservices-v1.0/README.md

 # Usecases:

+1. Caching static content for high throughput.
+2. Redirects the requests to desired webpages
-1. Nginx acts a middle man/reverse proxy to handle large amount of traffic for the application.
+3. Nginx acts a middle man/reverse proxy to handle large amount of traffic for the application.

-2. Forwards requests to available servers, i.e nginx can act as a load balancer.
+4. Forwards requests to available servers, i.e nginx can act as a load balancer.

-3. Encryption/Decryption (HTTP to HTTPS)
+5. Encryption/Decryption

 # Step-by-step